sanyogsakenkok/AnalDestroyerScript/README.md

 [F] - Dash *(most powerful function & rage function)* Base Distance: 15 meters

+- With **Dash** you can sabotage hooks and go away from hook, so it will be broken.
+- You can repair gens and go away too

 [T] - Jump *(funny function)*
 Base Strength: 35

+- With **Jump** you can also infinite jumping on objects
+- Can't Jumping while doing something

 # AUTO INJECTED FUNCTIONS
 *ESP* - allows to see all players on the map